 LASEK is not a misspelling of LASIK, but a minor modification of the PRK procedure.
 PRK was the first laser procedure to be approved by the FDA in 1995.
 PRK and LASEK use the same lasers, the same computers, and reshape the cornea in the same way as the LASIK procedure.
 The main difference is that in PRK/LASEK there is no corneal flap.
 Although the healing takes longer for PRK/LASEK than for LASIK, the visual results are the same.

-PRK, LASEK or EPI-LASIK is known as “surface procedures.”
-They are performed for patients who are not good candidates for the LASIK procedure and for the occasional patient who would otherwise be a good candidate for LASIK, but requests PRK, LASEK or EPI-LASIK.
-The main indication for the PRK, LASEK or EPI-LASIK procedure is a cornea, which is too thin to safely undergo a LASIK flap, or a cornea with relatively normal thickness but which has a mildly abnormal configuration such that it may not be safe to perform LASIK.
-Additionally, for some patients in high-risk occupations or with high-risk hobbies where they are likely to incur a physical eye injury with potential damage to the flap, PRK, LASEK or EPI-LASIK may be preferable.
+All of the LASIK alternatives (PRK, LASEK or EPI-LASIK) are known as “surface procedures.”
+They are performed for patients who are not good candidates for the LASIK procedure and for the occasional patient who would otherwise be a good candidate for LASIK, but requests an alternative instead.
+The main indication for a LASIK-alternative procedure is a cornea which is too thin to safely undergo a LASIK flap, or a cornea with relatively normal thickness but which has a mildly abnormal configuration such that it may not be safe to perform LASIK.
+Additionally, for some patients in high-risk occupations or with high-risk hobbies where they are likely to incur a physical eye injury with potential damage to the flap, they may be better suited for LASEK or PRK.

-For the PRK, LASEK or EPI-LASIK procedures the excimer laser is programmed the same as for the LASIK procedure, but because the laser is applied directly to the surface of the cornea, there can be no flap complications such as microfolds, or intra-operative or post-operative flap trauma.
-The disadvantage of the PRK, LASEK or EPI-LASIK procedures is that it may take up to 4 weeks for vision to become clear.
-Therefore, unlike LASIK, most patients elect to have PRK, LASEK or EPI-LASIK in one eye at a time.
+For all of the LASIK alternatives the excimer laser is programmed the same as for the LASIK procedure, but because the laser is applied directly to the surface of the cornea, there can be no flap complications such as microfolds, or intra-operative or post-operative flap trauma.
+The disadvantage of this is that it may take up to 4 weeks for the patient’s vision to become clear.
+Therefore, unlike LASIK, most patients elect to have PRK, LASEK or EPI-LASIK in just one eye at a time.
 A corrective contact lens is worn in the unoperated eye until the vision is clear enough in the operated eye and then the second eye undergoes surgery.
 This is typically 3 to 5 weeks after the first eye.
 If a patient does not wear contact lenses, then the unoperated eye can be corrected with a spectacle lens while clear glass can be placed in the spectacle over the operated eye during the healing process.